American Airlines Flight 625: Investigation

+Aftermath

-As a result of the crash, American Airlines ended all jet flights to St. Thomas, flying instead to St. Croix (which had a 7,600 foot runway at the time).
+As a result of the accident, American Airlines ended all jet flights to St. Thomas, flying instead to St. Croix (which had a 7,600 foot runway at the time).
 American Airlines passengers were then flown to St. Thomas in Convair 440 propeller-driven aircraft from St. Croix, with these flights being operated by a wholly owned subsidiary, American Inter-Island Airlines.
 The Convair 440 aircraft were owned by American Airlines and flown and maintained via contract by Antilles Air Boats, a seaplane operator in the U.S. Virgin Islands.
 Jet flights operated by American resumed when a new runway at St. Thomas was constructed with a length of 7000 ft.

 In popular culture

 American Airlines Flight 625 was specifically mentioned in the movie Rain Man.